 The Catalonia Crisis and the Unraveling of Europe

 Europe is battling crisis after crisis and seems on the brink of coming apart.
-What does the Bible reveal about the future of this important continent?
+What does Bible prophecy reveal about the future of this important continent?

 Europe is facing yet another crisis.